TheDomcio/WonderfulPolishLanguage/README.md

 - [Linguee](https://www.linguee.com) - A good alternative to the above page.
 It is related to [DeepL](https://www.deepl.com/translator) - it comes from the same authors.
 - [Language Tool](https://languagetool.org) - Great multilingual spelling and grammar checker.
 Useful if you are still not very good at using the comma character in Polish, but it is not perfect, sometimes it may find the necessary comma unnecessary and vice versa (also, this tool does not always handle dialects and archaisms well).
 - [Youglish](https://youglish.com/polish) - brilliant website for improving pronunciation and more.
 As the authors write, there are millions of entries with tracks in the index, after entering a word that interests us,the search engine tries to find a video on YouTube (based on subtitles) in which it is used. ([Word "pingwin" for example]([https://youglish.com/pronounce/pingwin/polish?)).
+- [Lekarski Poradnik Językowy (LPJ)](https://lpj.pl/) - The online medical language guide has been in existence for over 22 years.
+You will find a lot of cool articles on it - subpages, [for example with a certain grammatical rule with a comma](https://lpj.pl/index.php?op=31&id=2).
+It is an interesting old-school source of linguistic knowledge.
+- [Słownik terminów anatomicznych](http://anationary.pl/) - Polish-English and Polish-Latin (and various combinations of these) dictionary of anatomical terms.
+[There is also a mobile version for Android](https://play.google.com/store/apps/details?id=pl.anationary.previewer).
 - [Encyklopedia PWN](https://encyklopedia.pwn.pl) - Nice encyclopedia.
 - [Słownik polszczyzny XVI wieku](https://spxvi.edu.pl) - A dictionary of Polish language from the XVI century.
 If you would like to sound like a great nobleman, then thanks to knowing these words you will be closer to achieving this.
 - [Słownik staropolski](https://www.staropolska.pl/slownik) - The Old Polish dictionary, a lot of archaic words, will come in handy if you are going to travel in time and communicate with older Polish people.